Over 50 life insurance: premiums and paying out

 Explaining how premiums and payouts work with over 50 life insurance

-Over 50 life insurance is a way to leave behind a lump sum for your loved ones when you die.
-Here’s how it works when it comes to paying your premiums and getting a payout.
+Over 50 life insurance is a way to leave behind a lump sum for the people you care about when you die.
+Here we’ll explain the ins and outs of paying your premiums and how payouts work.

 What is over 50 life insurance?

 It's a type of life insurance that can help you leave a little something behind for the people you love.
 With us, you need to be aged 50 to 80 to apply.
-It’s whole of life cover, which basically means it lasts until you die.
+It’s whole of life cover, which means it lasts for the rest of your life.

 How it works